bricaud/graphexp/README.md

 ## Configuration

-To use graph Explorer, you need a [Gremlin server](http://tinkerpop.apache.org/) running with REST protocol and a *recent* web browser to display the visualization.
+To use Graph Explorer, you need a [Gremlin server](http://tinkerpop.apache.org/) running with REST protocol and a *recent* web browser to display the visualization.
 On your web browser, just access the file `graphexp.html`.

 If the access to the Gremlin server is not `localhost:8182`, the address can be configured in `graphConf.js`.